-We then assessed if shRNA knockdown of FOXM1 results in increased apoptosis.
-As shown in Figure 3E, we observed a significant increase of apoptotic SupM2 and UCONN-L2 cells, as defined by their co-expression of Annexin V and propidium iodide (PI).
-Triplicate experiments were performed and the differences between cells treated with shRNA against FOXM1 and those treated with shRNA against GFP is statistically significant (p<0.05).
-Using western blot studies, we detected a downregulation of survivin, as well as the cleavage of caspase 3 and PARP, markers of apoptosis (Supplementary Figure 1).
-Since FOXM1 is known to be a facilitator of cell-cycle progression, we evaluated the impact of FOXM1 knockdown on cell proliferation using the CFSE assay.
-As shown in Figure 3F, we found that the frequency of cell divisions, which are inversely proportional to the CFSE content, were significantly decreased with FOXM1 knockdown.
-The same experiments were performed using UCONN-L2 cells and similar results were obtained (Supplementary Figure 2).
-To assess the impact of FOXM1 on tumorigenicity, we performed soft agar colony formation assay.
-As shown in Figure 3G, SupM2 cells treated with FOXM1 shRNA failed to form any appreciable number of colonies, whereas colony formation was readily observed in cells treated with GFP shRNA.
-Similar results were obtained with UCONN-L2 cells (Supplementary Figure 3).
-Lastly, we assessed if FOXM1 knockdown can sensitize doxorubicin-induced cell-growth inhibition.
-As shown in Figure 3H, knockdown of FOXM1 using shRNA significantly sensitized SupM2 cells to doxorubicin-induced inhibition at a dose of 50 ng/mL and 100 ng/mL.
-In UCONN-L2, significant sensitization to doxorubicin was observed at 100 ng/mL (Figure 3I).
+In addition to inducing a reduction in cell proliferation, inhibition of FOXM1 expression resulted in a significant increase in apoptosis of both SupM2 and UCONN-L2 cells, as defined by positive staining for both Annexin V and propidium iodide (PI) (p<0.05, Figure 3E).
+These functional effects correlate with downregulation of expression of survivin, as well as increased cleavage of caspase 3 and PARP, consistent with apoptosis (Supplementary Figure 1).
+Since FOXM1 is known to be a facilitator of cell cycle progression, the impact of FOXM1 knockdown on cell proliferation was assessed using the CFSE assay.
+As shown in Figure 3F and Supplementary Figure 2, the frequency of cell division, which is inversely proportional to the CFSE content, was significantly decreased following suppression of FOXM1 expression in both cell lines (p<xxx).
+Furthermore, expresson of the FOXM1 shRNA in either cell line resulted in a significant reduction in colony formation compared to cells expressing GFP shRNA (Figure 3G, Supplementary Figure 3).
+Moreover, FOXM1 knockdown sensitized cells to doxorubicin-induced cell growth inhibition on exposure to either 50 ng/mL or 100 ng/mL of doxorubicin for SupM2 cells, and 100ng/ml for UCONN-L2 cells (Figure 3H, I).

-3) Pharmacologic inhibition of FOXM1 also inhibits growth and clonogenicity of ALK+ ALCL cells
+3) Pharmacological inhibition of FOXM1 inhibits the growth and clonogenicity of NPM-ALK+ ALCL cell lines

-We next tested whether thiostreton, a commonly studied FOXM1 pharmacologic inhibitor, had any biological effects on ALK+ ALCL cells.
-As shown in Figure 4A, thiostrepton potently inhibited the growth of SupM2 and UCONN-L2 cells, and the inhibitory concentration at 50% (IC50) value for thiostrepton was in the range of 1.0-5 μM at 48 hours.
-Thiostrepton led to a potent and dose-dependent reduction of the FOXM1 protein level in SupM2 and UCONN-L2 cells, as shown in Figure 4B.
-Time course experiments using SupM2 and UCONN-L2 cells revealed that the complete inhibition of FOXM1 expression was achieved within 48 hours (Figure 4C).
-Moreover, using a FOXM1 luciferase reporter, we found a significant and dose-dependent reduction in luciferase activity in SupM2 cells upon treatment with thiostrepton (Figure 4D).
-As shown in Figure 4E-4H, thiostrepton significantly induced apoptosis as well as inhibition of cell division (i.e. CSFE staining) and soft agar colony formation in ALK+ ALCL cells.
+Thiostrepton, is a commonly used pharmacological inhibitor of FOXM1, that potently inhibited the growth of SupM2 and UCONN-L2 cells with an IC50 in the range of 1.0-5 μM, following 48 hours of exposure to the compound (Figure 4A).
+Thiostrepton led to a potent and dose-dependent reduction in expression of the FOXM1 protein in SupM2 and UCONN-L2 cell lines (Figure 4B) with complete inhibition of FOXM1 expression seen by 48 hours (Figure 4C).
+Moreover, on transfection of a FOXM1 promoter-luciferase reporter constuct, a significant and dose-dependent reduction in luciferase activity was observed upon treatment with thiostrepton suggesting that FOXM1 expression in ALCL cell lines is driven in an autonomous fashion (Figure 4D).
+Concomitantly, thiostrepton significantly induced apoptosis (p<xxx) as well as inhibition of cell division (i.e. CSFE staining) and soft agar colony formation of NPM-ALK+ ALCL cell lines (Figure 4E-4H,).

-4) FOXM1 activates the phosphorylation statuses of the NPM-ALK and STAT3 axis in ALK+ ALCL
+4) FOXM1 induces phosphorylation of NPM-ALK and STAT3 in NPM-ALK+ ALCL